haskell-game/fungen/README.md

-# FunGEN - Functional Game Engine
+# FunGEn - Functional Game Engine

 FunGEn (Functional Game Engine) is a BSD-licensed 2D platform-independent game engine implemented in and for Haskell, using HOpenGL.
 It is intended